circleguard/circlecore/source/using-checks.rst

 less sensitive to suspicious plays.
 Replays below the threshold are considered cheated, and replays above are considered legitimate.

+Each |Detect| has a default threshold, which may or may not suit your purposes.

 .. note::

     We do not provide any finer level of granularity than a hard cutoff.
 If this